rohitsinngh/rohit_dev/README.md

-# Brendan Bycroft's Home Page & Projects
+# Rohit Singh's Home Page & Projects

-This repository contains my (Brendan's) homepage, as well as a number of non-trivial projects.
+This repository contains my (Rohit's) homepage, as well as a number of non-trivial projects.

 They are kept in a single repository for ease of deployment, as well as sharing a bunch of js utils which are otherwise a pain to share around.